 In the south-western corner of Denmark, the North Sea is very shallow.
 This area is called the Waddensea (meaning ’the sea that you can walk in’), created by changing tides over thousands of years.
 Tides are a result of the gravitational pull of the Moon, which, every six-and-a-quarter-hours, move immense amounts of sea water, pulling it first in one direction, and then in the other.

 The Danish part of these wetlands covers only about one tenth of the entire Waddensea, the majority being situated in Germany and Holland.
-In the Danish part, high tide brings in about one cubic kilometre of seawater, causing the water level to rise about one metre, on average, flooding most of the area.
+In the Danish part, high tide brings in about 1 km3 of seawater, causing the water level to rise about 1 m on average, flooding most of the area.
 During low tide, when the water has receded, a layer of fine sand and organic matter, so-called silt, is left behind.
-In this way, tides have created huge sand flats, covering about a thousand square kilometres.
+In this way, tides have created huge sand flats, covering about 1,000 km2.

 Numerous animals like worms, crustaceans, shrimp, mussels, and snails feed on tiny plankton in the silt.
 Fishes and birds feed on these animals, and millions of migratory birds rest here in spring and autumn to feed and build up a layer of fat, before continuing their migration.
 During the summer months, female harbour seals (Phoca vitulina) come ashore on sandy islets to give birth to a single pup.